1940/41 Willys Gasser

 |

 Frame work is underway.
-Here it is flipped upside down to allow better access to lower rail welding.
+It was flipped upside down to allow better access to lower rail welding.
 Adding more cross bracing and correcting the x-frame has the rails straight, square and level.
 They were sprung and twisted from the previous work |

 |